 Note: Refunds cannot be issued before March 1 if the state cannot verify your Form W-2s with your employers.

 The state of Utah operates under a flat tax filing rate.
-Regardless of filing status or income level, all taxpayers pay five percent state income tax on their earnings.
-A personal exemption is also available.
-That’s equal to 75 percent of the federal personal exemption.
+Regardless of filing status or income level, all individual taxpayers, estates, and trusts pay 4.65% state income tax on their earnings for 2023.

-While the 5 percent tax rate may seem small compared to others, it’s important to note taxpayers are not allowed to itemize deductions or claim a standard deduction to reduce their taxable income.
+While the 4.65% Utah state tax rate may seem small compared to others, it’s important to note taxpayers are not allowed to itemize deductions or claim a standard deduction to reduce their taxable income.
 There are, however, a variety of tax credits available.

 Taxpayers can also take advantage of the Taxpayer Tax Credit.
-That allows filers to claim a credit equal to six percent of the total deductions claimed on their federal returns.
+That allows filers to claim a credit equal to 6% of the total deductions claimed on their federal returns.
 The credit does phase out at certain income levels.

 Utah taxpayers can also claim a credit for qualified contributions to a Utah my529 account.